ScottSedgwick/Light_Of_Xaryxis/docs/Conditions.markdown

 **Restrained**
 * A restrained creature's speed becomes 0, and it can't benefit from any bonus to its speed.
-* Attack rolls against the creature have advantage, and the creatures attack rolls have disadvantage.
+* Attack rolls against the creature have advantage, and the creature's attack rolls have disadvantage.
-* The create has disadvantage on Dexterity saving throws.
+* The creature has disadvantage on Dexterity saving throws.

 **Stunned**
 * A stunned creature is incapacitated (see the condition), can't move, and can speak only falteringly.